-In connection with the Transaction Agreement, Holdings, the Company and Lockheed Martin have entered into a transition services agreement pursuant to which Lockheed Martin will provide to Holdings and its subsidiaries (and Holdings will provide to Lockheed Martin) certain corporate services of a type currently provided at costs consistent with past practices until December 31, 1997 (or, in the case of Communication Systems -- Camden, for a period of up to 18 months after the Closing) and the parties also entered into supply agreements which reflect existing intercompany work transfer agreements or similar support arrangements upon prices and other terms consistent with the present arrangements.
+In connection with the Transaction Agreement, Holdings and the Company anticipate entering into a transition services agreement with Lockheed Martin pursuant to which Lockheed Martin will provide to Holdings and its subsidiaries (and Holdings will provide to Lockheed Martin) certain corporate services of a type currently provided at costs consistent with past practices until December 31, 1997 (or, in the case of Communication Systems -- Camden, for a period of up to 18 months after the Closing).
+Lockheed Martin is currently providing L-3 the services contemplated by the proposed transition services agreement in the absence of an executed agreement.
+The parties also entered into supply agreements which reflect existing intercompany work transfer agreements or similar support arrangements upon prices and other terms consistent with the present arrangements.
 Holdings, the Company and Lockheed Martin have entered into certain subleases of real property and cross-licenses of intellectual property.